google/tf-quant-finance/api_docs/tf_quant_finance/models/hjm/QuasiGaussianHJM.md

   in Euler scheme.
 Used only when Euler scheme is applied.
   Default value: `None`.
 * <b>`num_time_steps`</b>: An optional Scalar integer `Tensor` - a total number of time steps performed by the algorithm.
-The maximal distance betwen points in grid is bounded by
+The maximal distance between points in grid is bounded by
   `times[-1] / (num_time_steps - times.shape[0])`.
   Either this or `time_step` should be supplied.